 From my experience, stopping here and rebooting might "restore" the partition layout in the previous state, that is, like you never reduced the partition!

-To "validate" the changes, it's better to add at least one partition on the free space, now.
+To "validate" the changes, it's better to add at least one partition to the free space now.

 Step 4: Add other partitions

 Let's say you want to add a 12 GiB, Ext4 partition after the one taken by the OS.

 First, you have to "declare" the partition so an entry is added to the partition table (somewhere in the reserved zone).
 Use